Skip to main content

 Paint the Pavement logo

-There is no cost to enter, and all materials will be supplied by the Salisbury Public Arts Commission.
-Selected works will receive a $200 stipend after completion of crosswalk.
-Artwork should reflect the history, culture, and vibrancy of Salisbury, and display creativity and diversity.
-Designs will be selected by a local and diverse selection committee.
+What is a Paint the Pavement project?
+Selected artists and their teams paint their design on public crosswalks.
+Their artwork reflects the history, culture, and vibrancy of Salisbury, and display creativity and diversity.
+The designs are selected by a local and diverse selection committee.
 Individual Rowan County artists, groups, neighborhood associations, community organizations, businesses, nonprofits, schools and/or churches are encouraged to apply.

 Contact Us